Addicts in the Workplace: Recognizing the Signs and Understanding How You Can Help

 As the coworker of a functioning addict, you are in a unique position.
 You probably have a wealth of insight into their behavior that family members may not, whether you realize it or not.
 Think about it, the workplace may be one of the only environments where their loved ones never see or interact with them.
 By leveraging your unique insight, you can act as a catalyst for positive changes in your colleague’s life that pave the way to recovery.

-By using your influence in a supportive manner, you can encourage them to take the important first steps toward comprehensive residential treatment.
+By using your influence in a supportive manner, you can encourage them to take the important first steps toward comprehensive residential drug addiction treatment.
 Within these programs, they will have the therapeutic tools necessary to better understand the causes of their drug addiction, as well as a support network of professionals to guide the course of their treatment.
 Whether they agree to an inpatient program or an intensive outpatient setting that will allow them to continue working, they will receive the necessary treatment to achieve the long-term goals of health, happiness, and freedom from addiction.
 Once their road to recovery is on its way, they will be thankful for those that helped them get their journey started in the first place.